WorkflowsTriggers

 You can trigger a workflow on events from apps like Twitter, Google Calendar, and more using event sources.
 Event sources run as separate resources from your workflow, which allows you to trigger multiple workflows using the same source.
 Here, we’ll refer to event sources and workflow triggers interchangeably.

-When you create a workflow, you'll see your available triggers:
+When you create a workflow, click Add Trigger to view the available triggers:

 App triggers